xyproto/wallutils/cmd/heic2stw/README.md

 Then copy `image.stw` and `image_*.jpg` to `/usr/share/backgrounds/image/`.

-The included `heic-install` script does all of the above.
+The included `heic-install` script in the `scripts` directory in the project root does all of the above.